JonathanHew/Restaurant-Database-Project-/README.md

 # Description
 For this project, I created the database design suited for this restaurant.
 I undertook logical and physical data modelling to carry this out.
 I also built the physical database in Oracle which implements my design that I developed, populated it with data and ran complex queries on it.

+I have attached the diagrams i created to design this database below.
+The code to create and query the database can be found in the sql file.

 # Domain Types

 | Domain Type Name	| Type Definition	| Reason Introduced	| Example |